Photo by Erin Nelson.

 “A kid is a kid.”

-The nonprofit “pushes in” college consultants to high schools throughout the Birmingham area to provide students with essay support, SAT and ACT preparation, and resume building and editing assistance, among other services.
+What sets VIDAL Access apart is its primary service model.
+Indeed, the nonprofit aims to place college consultants within high schools throughout the Birmingham area to provide students with easy access to college essay support, SAT and ACT preparation, and resume building and editing assistance, among other services.

 “Our method of ‘pushing into’ the schools is a reflection of our values,” said Lance Beverly, president and CEO of VIDAL Access.
 “We’re not trying to cherry pick the top five kids from Ramsay High School, the top three kids from Woodlawn, the top three kids from John Carroll who happen to fall into that ‘diverse bucket of students.’
 We have that full-fledged model of ‘pushing into’ the schools because every kid matters.”

-The U.S. Department of Education reports that students only receive 38 minutes of college counseling per year, Beverely said, which stems from the overwhelming caseloads and responsibilities of school counselors.
+The U.S. Department of Education reports that students only receive 38 minutes of college counseling per year, Beverly said, which stems from the overwhelming caseloads and responsibilities of school counselors.

-The American School Counseling Association recommends a 250-to-1 ratio of students to counselors, but the national average is 480-to-1 and in Alabama that number is 450 students for every single counselor, he said.
+Specifically, Beverly noted that the American School Counseling Association recommends a 250-to-1 ratio of students to counselors, but the national average is 480-to-1 and in Alabama that number is 450 students for every single counselor.

-“When only about a fifth of your time can be devoted to college counseling, and you’ve got 450-ish students under your purview, it’s no wonder that the U.S. national average is 38 minutes of college counseling per year in high school,” Beverly said.
+“School counselors also have a multitude of responsibilities, such as testing coordination, conducting surveys, social and emotional development and class scheduling,” Beverly said, “which means only 22% of their time can be devoted to college counseling related tasks, according to the College Board.”
+He continued, “When only about a fifth of your time can be devoted to college counseling, and you have 450-ish students under your purview, it’s no wonder that the U.S. national average is 38 minutes of college counseling per year in high school.”

-“Our aim is to provide low-income, lower-middle class students with the same level of college consulting support that an affluent family would seek in the private market, but we’re providing that on-site at the school,” Beverly said.
-“The fact of the matter is most of the students we serve come from a single parent household where mama’s got a couple jobs or maybe you’ve got a couple of siblings you have to look after.”
+“Our aim is to provide low-income, lower-middle class students with the same level of college consulting support that an affluent family would seek in the private market—but we’re providing that within the school building,” Beverly said.
+“The fact of the matter is most of the students we serve come from a single parent household where mama’s got a couple jobs or maybe you’ve got a couple of siblings you have to look after.
+As such, it should not be incumbent upon them to come to us; rather, we feel it is incumbent upon us to come to them.”

 “It’s as simple as this: A kid’s a kid,” Beverly said.
-“We see the kid, we help the kid.
-That’s why we’re partnering with a devout Catholic school, and that’s why we’re partnering with a LGBTQ-friendly school, because a kid’s a kid.”
+“We see a kid, we help a kid.
+That’s reflected in our actions by being simultaneously partnered with a devout Catholic school and LGBTQ-friendly charter school.
+After all, at either school and any school, a kid’s a kid—and our goal is to serve as many as possible.”